Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-Another caveat to note here: the probability decrease is pretty specific to the particular set of prompts.
+Another caveat to note here: I expect these probability decreases to be very specific to the particular set of prompts.
 You can’t have a large decrease between the SAE and the unlearn model unless the SAE model rates the token high in the first place.
 It would be interesting to test this over a wider Harry Potter question dataset so that the answers are more generalizable.

 #### General Capability

 I was curious about the effect that unlearning would have on the model’s general competency.
-Looking back at the generic completions, the SAE and Unlearn models show clear degradation in the accuracy, comphrensibility, and fluency.
+Looking back at the generic completions, the SAE and Unlearn models show clear degradation in the accuracy, comprehensibility, and fluency.
 In many cases, previously correct answers become wrong or nonsensical.
-Thus, I guessed that the Unlearn and SAE models would show similarly degraded performance when tested on a wider dataset.
+Thus, I predicted that the Unlearn and SAE models would show similarly degraded performance on a wider dataset.
 This prediction was borne out.
+[Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835e

-To quantify this analysis, I tested the base model, the SAE reconstruction model, and the Unlearn model on a subset of The Pile, an open source language dataset.
+I tested the base model, the SAE reconstruction model, and the Unlearn model on a subset of The Pile, an open source language dataset.
 The subset I chose included over three thousand strings.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeOgJOBeHYIewBQsKp72yDQbxrhoYo8g8D9uHlH-ialkevO3pK3aAxioDI7VGRXfFc77q0S4JFvwhT_WiHOp2OXG33Paq63y6Q7i1sOb1_8Xmv-mQ0huk6iNFmV_aM_UpEpz1kVeU080OoerMjjXCYBFheD?key=0ZleLYHTXITjVhfdnnzhKQ)